abinit/abinit/doc/tutorial/ffield.md

 expression of the force above (including the $E^2$ term) you can find the non- linear optical susceptibilities $\chi^{(2)}$.
 At [[ecut]]=5 you should get
 $\chi^{(2)} = 29.769~\mathrm{pm/V}$.
-This result will be also be useful for the [lesson on static Non-linear properties](nlo).
+This result will be also be useful for the [tutorial on static Non-linear properties](nlo).

 Looking at the evolution of the stress (see graphic below), you should also be able to extract the piezoelectric constants.
 You can try to do it as an